determined-ai/determined/docs/tutorials/metadata-logging.rst

 To view logged metadata:

-1. Open the WebUI and navigate to your experiment.
+#.
+Open the WebUI and navigate to your experiment.
-2. Click on the trial you want to inspect.
+#.
+Click on the trial you want to inspect.
-3. In the trial details page, find the "Metadata" section under the "Overview" tab.
+#.
+In the trial details page, find the "Metadata" section under the "Overview" tab.

 ***********************************
  Filtering and Sorting by Metadata
 ***********************************

-The :ref:`Web UI <web-ui-if>` allows you to filter and sort experiments based on logged metadata:
+The :ref:`Web UI <web-ui-if>` allows you to filter and sort experiment runs based on logged

-1. Navigate to the Experiments List page in the WebUI.
+metadata:

-2. Click on the filter icon.
+#.
+Navigate to the Runs Table in the WebUI.
-3. Select a metadata field from the dropdown menu.
+#.
+Click on the filter icon.
-4. Choose a condition (is, is not, or contains) and enter a value.
+#.
+Select a metadata field from the dropdown menu.
-5. Click "Apply" to filter the experiments based on the metadata.
+#.
+Choose a condition (is, is not, or contains) and enter a value.

 For more detailed instructions on filtering and sorting, refer to the WebUI guide: